 9) Ranger Surprise – must be related to Northwestern in some way, whether it shows school spirit, events, activities, campus, etc.

-11) Macro – NEW! - Extreme close up photography usually of small subjects in which the size of the subject in the photograph is greater than life size.
+10) Macro - Extreme close up photography usually of small subjects in which the size of the subject in the photograph is greater than life size.